tule75/IS207.O11.TMCL/README.md

 - **[WebReinvent](https://webreinvent.com/?utm_source=laravel&utm_medium=github&utm_campaign=patreon-sponsors)**
 - **[Lendio](https://lendio.com)**

+### How to run
+1. clone
+2. run "composer install" to install all package
+3. copy .env.example and rename to .env and write db_password
+4. run "php artisan migrate" to create database
+5. run "php artisan serve" to run project
+   Project run in port 8000

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).